Zero-waste vegan shampoo bars on a wooden tray, featured in World Vegan Travel’s guide to eco-friendly shampoo options

 Pros:

-• A well established company with great ethics
+• Trusted, long-established company with strong ethics

 • Widely available everywhere